davidgiven/cshell/README.md

 Commodore 64 disk (I use Vice with an emulated drive for testing).
 Then do:

     LOAD "CSHELL",8
     RUN

 ...to start the environment.

-Now, typeing 'echo' will try to load and run the file 'ECHO.COM'.
+Now, typing 'echo' will try to load and run the file 'ECHO.COM'.
 Command line parameters work.

-Typing '#9' which change drive to device 9.
+Typing '#9' will change drive to device 9.

 Look at `echo.asm` for a minimal example of how to write a CShell program.
 In essence: